edelstone/tints-and-shades/README.md

 ## Related colors

 In addition to generating tints and shades, you can also add related palettes based on common color-wheel relationships.
-These palettes shift the hue while preserving the original saturation and lightness, which is well suited to most color systems.
+These palettes shift the hue while preserving the original saturation and lightness, which works well for most color systems.

 ### Complementary